elainechan01/dessert-recipes-ios/README.md

 iOS App to display desserts from [themealdb.com](https://themealdb.com)

 # Getting Started
-1. The app is compatible with the latest XCode (version 14.0 or above).
+1. The app is compatible with the latest XCode (version 14.0 or above)
 2. Download the project files from the repository `git clone https://github.com/elainechan01/dessert-recipes-ios.git`
-3. Open the project files in XCode.
+3. Open the project files in XCode
 4. Run the active scheme

 # Architecture